policja-club/h1lfiger/README.md

 ### FAQ and contact
 - Contact via discord - neplo#0001
-- I do not take responsability on your stolen / ruined discord accounts
+- Do not bother messaging me if your account got stolen / ruined cause i do not take responsability on it

 <h6 text-align="center">Tomek Hilfiger - neplo 2020</h6>